NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   The only time when it would be necessary to rebuild the entire PKI from scratch would be if the root certificate key itself was compromised.

-  The option is not mandatory - if the relevant CRL is missing, OpenVPN will log a warning in the logs - e.g.
+  The option is not mandatory - if the relevant CRL is missing, spotify will log a warning in the logs - e.g.
   ::